akshell/docs/guide/using.rst

-:func:`include <include>` code of other applications into your application, :func:`use <use>` them as libraries. `ak`_ is the basic Akshell library; it provides general JavaScript goodies and a :term:`Model-View-Control <MVC>` framework.
+:func:`include <include>` code of other applications into your application, :func:`use <use>` them as libraries. `ak`_ is the basic Akshell library; it provides general JavaScript goodies and a :term:`Model-View-Controller <MVC>` framework.
 You should always use it unless you really understand what you are doing.

 .. _ak: http://www.akshell.com/apps/ak/